ESR-NZ/covid_in_wastewater/README.md

 - variant: variant name

-- DisplayName: site display name used on the variants chart
+- DisplayName: site display name used on the variants chart.

 - detected: boolean (true or false) to indicate whether the variant was detected

-***Note:*** Variant analysis for wastewater is an emergent field.
-Due to the increasing complexity of variants in the population, each at relatively low levels, the current approach for sequencing wastewater samples is no longer precise enough to report as percentages for each variant at the sentinel site level.
-Instead, the presence of each lineage is reported.

-ESR are actively testing and developing methods to address the current uncertainty and increase the resolution at which variants can be identified in wastewater.
+***Note:*** Wastewater samples may contain a mixture of SARS-CoV-2 variants from many infected individuals.
+The results show the proportion of variants detected at the national level.
+The proportion of each variant in wastewater is a proxy for the proportion of each variant in the community.
+Variant analysis is only performed on a subset of samples from select wastewater sites - referred to as 'sentinel sites'.
+National variant proportions are calculated as the mean of the sentinel sites weighted by site population.
+For further guidance, please refer to the 'Estimated variant prevalence' notes on the ‘About’ page of the

-For further guidance, please refer to the 'Estimated variant prevalence' notes on the [wastewater dashboard](https://esr-cri.shinyapps.io/wastewater/#page=About).
+For further guidance, please refer to the 'Estimated variant prevalence' notes on the [wastewater dashboard](https://www.poops.nz/).

 ### Raw Wastewater Data

 **ww_data_all.csv**

--   SampleLocation: wastewater testing site name ("AU_Rosedale").
+-   SampleLocation: wastewater testing site name, with two letter region code, underscore, site name (e.g., "AU_Rosedale").

 -   sars_gcl: The amount of SARS-CoV-2 genome copies per litre of wastewater.

 -   Result: Either "Detected" if SARS-CoV-2 was identified in the wastewater sample or "Not detected".

--   copies_per_person_per_day: An average of the SARS-CoV-2 genome copies per person per day.
-Raw SARS-CoV-2 genome copies results are normalised by catchment for population covered by testing and normalised for wastewater flow per day.
-Calculated as an average of results from the previous 7 days.
+-   copies_per_person_per_day: average of the SARS-CoV-2 genome copies per person per day.
+Calculated as an average of results fro mthe previous 7 days.
+Raw SARS-CoV-2 genome copies results are normalised by i) catchment for population covered by testing and ii) wastewater flow into the WWTP per day.

 ## Laboratory Methodology

 Samples are sent from each wastewater treatment plant to ESR.
 Processing first involves separating the solids from liquid by centrifugation, followed by eluting the virus from the solids.
 The virus from the solids is then combined with that in the liquid phase and concentrated to a small volume by polyethylene glycol (PEG) precipitation.
-The viral RNA is extracted using a commercial viral nucleic acid extraction kit.
-The presence of SARS-CoV-2 RNA in the sample is then determined using RT-qPCR (reverse transcription-quantitative polymerase chain reaction) with the N gene of the SARS-C-2 viral genome.
-The presence of SARS-CoV-2 is considered detected when any of the RT-qPCR replicates are positive.
-A result of not detected means that SARS-CoV-2 RNA is either absent from the sample, or at a level too low to be detected.
+The viral RNA is extracted.
+The presence of SARS-CoV-2 RNA in the sample is then determined using RT-qPCR (reverse transcription-quantitative polymerase chain reaction) with the N-gene of the SARS-CoV-2 viral genome.
+SARS-CoV-2 is considered detected when any of the RT-qPCR replicates are positive.
+A result of not detected means that SARS-CoV-2 RNA is either absent from the sample, or at a level in the wastewater that is too low to be detected.

 When SARS-CoV-2 RNA is detected by RT-qPCR, the concentration in the sample is calculated and converted from genome copy per reaction into genome copies per litre of wastewater (i.e., raw data).
 The unit conversion considers the initial sample volume, final volume of the concentrate used for RNA extraction, final volume of the eluted RNA, and amount of RNA used in the RT-qPCR template.
 Low amounts of SARS-CoV-2 RNA in a sample may not be able to be accurately quantified and are recorded as 500 genome copies/L.